 Example for an intraoperative setup.

-Which kind of surgical procedures might have to be done?
+What kind of surgical procedures might have to be done?

 In case a treatment is not successful with conservative treatment or the hip situation is not allowing a stable reduction of the hip surgical options might be needed.